jotaen/klog/Specification.md

 The *entry summary* MAY span multiple lines.
 All lines following the *entry* line MUST be indented twice;
-they also MUST NOT only consist of “blank characters”.
+they also MUST NOT only consist of “blank characters”.[^3]

 #### Tag
 The purpose of *tags* is to help categorise *records* and *entries*.